piulin/pegjs-ssc-parser/README.md

 ## Checking the correctness of your SSC files

-In this respository it is also bundled a small utility that will check that the SSC files in your STEPMANIA Song folder are correct.
+In this repository also bundles a small utility that will check that the SSC files in your STEPMANIA Song folder are correct.
 You can find it in `utils/checkSSCs.js`.

 The command-line syntax is the following:
 ```bash